apt-get2Update/Learn-python-100/old_files/readme.md

    - Your name
    - Your family name
    - Your country
-   - I am enjoying 30 days of python
+   - I am enjoying   Learn python
 4. Check the data types of the following data:
    - 10
    - 9.8